deanmoses/tacocat-gallery-react-ampersand/README.md

 * [Browserify](http://browserify.org/):  The first javascript dependency management system that I can actually get working.
 I *hate* Require.js, AMD and their ilk.
 Browserify does its business using NPM and Node.js and I love it.
 * [Gulp.js](http://gulpjs.com/):  A javascript build system that replaces Grunt.js.
 Newer, faster, easier to use.

-Retrieves album data from a prototype JSON REST backend built on [ZenPhoto](http://www.zenphoto.org/).
+Retrieves album data from tacocat's [ZenPhoto](http://www.zenphoto.org/) installation.
+Depends on this prototype JSON REST backend ([github](https://github.com/deanmoses/tacocat-gallery-zenphoto-rest-api)).

 ## How To Work With Project